 Every tea is different, right?
-White tea, black tea, oolong, and green tea all come from different plants, right?
+White tea, green tea, oolong, black tea, and pu-erh all come from different plants, right?
 There’s no possible way they could all come from the same plant, right?
 Wrong.
 Camellia sinensis.
 Though it sounds like a mythical, all-knowing tree, it’s actually just a waist-high shrub, but it’s responsible for many of the teas you know and love.
 Did someone say Assam?

 But the camellia rollercoaster doesn’t stop there.
-Get ready for a few loop-de-loops, dear reader.
+Get ready for a few loop-de-loops.

 On the surface, all tea leaves sound the same, but there’s one key difference: air.
 Specifically, oxidization, which is the process by which incremental amounts of oxygen are absorbed by the leaves, changing their flavor.
 Heat is then applied to the leaves to stop oxidization.

 White teas, which are unoxidized, are typically low in caffeine content and feature delicate, floral notes.
 Teas like our White Peony and Pomegranate White are smooth and brew soft-colored as an early-morning sun.
 White teas are best steeped at between 160°F and 170°F for 3 minutes, which is considerably cooler and shorter than heartier teas like Assam TGFOP are steeped.
 Because the flavor of white tea is already very delicate, adding cream, milk, or sugar isn’t advisable, as they would likely just make your cup taste like milky, sugary water.

 White tea is composed of fresh, young tea leaves and buds.
 This tea requires special harvesting within the early spring months when the weather is most favorable.
 White tea is considered the “champagne of teas.”
 These teas have lower caffeine levels and have a sweet, mild flavor.